vortezwohl/Name2Gender/README.md

     stdout:

     ```
     吴子豪 is Gender.Male with an probability of 99.71%
     吴彦祖 is Gender.Male with an probability of 100.00%
     梅艳芳 is Gender.Female with an probability of 99.99%
     张曼玉 is Gender.Female with an probability of 99.92%
     Donald Trump is Gender.Male with an probability of 99.90%
     Ivanka Trump is Gender.Female with an probability of 99.66%
     Justin Bieber is Gender.Male with an probability of 100.00%
     The Weeknd is Gender.Male with an probability of 97.66%
     Luigi Nicholas Mangione is Gender.Male with an probability of 99.27%
     Elizabeth II is Gender.Female with an probability of 99.71%
     Henry VIII is Gender.Male with an probability of 99.90%
     ```

+## Use Name2Gender with CLI

+1. **Install model**

+    ```
+    n2g install name2gender-small
+    ```

+    stdout:

+    ```
+    Successfully installed model "name2gender-small".
+    ```

+2. **Predict genders**

+    ```
+    n2g predict LadyGaga
+    ```

+    stdout:

+    ```
+    "LadyGaga" is FEMALE with an probability of 99.64%.
+    ```

+3. **Uninstall model**

+    ```
+    n2g uninstall name2gender-small
+    ```

+    stdout:

+    ```
+    Model "name2gender-small" is uninstalled.
+    ```